 About Anne Hughes

 Anne Hughes is running to be the next State Representative of the 135th District of Easton, Weston and part of Redding.

-As a political organizer and artist, she has been rallying with pithy signs for nuclear disarmament, human rights, gender and wage parity, worker’s rights, disability rights, affordable housing, racial justice, peace, immigrant rights and climate justice since she was old enough to pull a red wagon with stacks of newspapers and recycling from her neighbors’ porches.
+As a political organizer and artist, Anne has led and participated in hundreds of rallies with pithy signs for human rights, gender and wage gap, worker’s rights, disability rights, affordable housing, racial justice, peace, immigrant rights, nuclear disarmament, and climate policy since she was old enough to pull a red wagon with stacks of newspapers and recycling from her neighbors’ porches.

-A CT can-do attitude can model what transition to renewal energy, environmental sustainability, investment in first-class public transportation, equitable tax reform, education cost-sharing, and student loan relief to CT’s workers looks like-to the rest of America.
+A CT can-do attitude can model what transition to renewable energy, environmental sustainability, investment in first-class public transportation, equitable tax reform, education cost-sharing, and student loan relief to CT’s workers looks like-to the rest of the country.
 Anne is enthusiastic about working with this team of other proactive Democrats who pledge to collaborate to implement smart, long-term policy to work for everyone.